top of page

 “Yeah, but I think I’m done for the day.
 Also, I might need a new helmet,” suggesting he had hit his head pretty hard.

 I didn’t argue.
-I had never seen the man fall skiing let alone call it early.
+I had never seen him fall skiing, let alone call it early.
+After climbing out of the hole he had made, he spent a few minutes orienting himself.

 "Let's stick to the green runs," I proposed, hoping to fix things.

 “I think I should see the medic; at least have them look at my knee, you know?”
+He tried to be nonchalant, but I could sense his worry mixing with mine.

 “That’s a great idea.
 You stay here while I figure out where it is.”